Thermal transport across a continuous metal-insulator transition: General formulation for thermal transport within cluster DMFT

 \be L_{11}(i\omega_{n})=\int_{0}^{\beta} d\tau e^{i\omega_{n}\tau} Tr\frac{\langle T_{\tau}e^{-\beta H}j_{e}(\tau)j_{e}(0)\rangle}{Z} \ee \be L_{12}(i\omega_{n})=L_{21}(i\omega_{n})=\int_{0}^{\beta} d\tau e^{i\omega_{n}\tau} Tr\frac{\langle T_{\tau}e^{-\beta H}j_{e}(\tau)j_{Q}(0)\rangle}{Z} \ee and

 \be L_{22}(i\omega_{n})=\int_{0}^{\beta} d\tau e^{i\omega_{n}\tau} Tr\frac{\langle T_{\tau}e^{-\beta H}j_{Q}(\tau)j_{Q}(0)\rangle}{Z} \ee

-In absence of vertex corrections to transport co-efficients, the $L_{lm}$ can finally be expressed in terms of the cluster propagators, $G({\bf K},\omega)$. $L_{11}$ is the same as the one derived for the $dc$ conductivity $\sigma_{xx}(T)$ earlier~\cite{qcmott}.
-The Onsager co-efficient relevant for heat transport is most conveniently given in the two-site cluster bonding-anti-bonding basis ($S,P$ channels~\cite{ourfirstpaper}) as the sum of the ``kinetic'' and ``potential'' contributions as sketched above, $L_{12}=L_{12}^{k}+L_{12}^{p}$. and following Freericks {\it et al.}~\cite{thermal} for our two-site CDMFT, this reads
+In absence of vertex corrections to transport co-efficients, the $L_{lm}$ can finally be expressed in terms of the cluster propagators, $G({\bf K},\omega)$. $L_{11}$ is the same as the one derived for the $dc$ conductivity $\sigma_{xx}(T)$ earlier~\cite{qcmott}:

+The Onsager co-efficient relevant for heat transport is most conveniently given in the two-site cluster bonding-anti-bonding basis ($S,P$ channels~\cite{ourfirstpaper}) as the sum of the ``kinetic'' and ``potential'' contributions as sketched above, $L_{12}=L_{12}^{k}+L_{12}^{p}$. and following Freericks {\it et al.}~\cite{thermal1} for our two-site CDMFT, this reads

 \be L_{12}=\sum_{a=S,P}\frac{T\sigma_{0}}{e^{2}}\int d\epsilon \rho_{a}(\epsilon)\int d\omega (-\frac{df(\omega)}{d\omega})\omega A_{a}^{2}(\epsilon,\omega) \ee while $L_{22}$ is given by